Star Trek: Strange New Worlds season 1: Music

 Composer Nami Melumad wanted the score to match the feeling of The Original Series, which she said had "a more active style, a more dynamic style", and she approached each episode as if it was a feature film.
-The first music she wrote for the series was for "Children of the Comet", because Gooding—who has a musical theater background—and Peck had to sing along to the comet's music during filming.
+The first music she wrote for the series was for "Children of the Comet", because Gooding—who has a musical theatre background—and Peck had to sing along to the comet's music during filming.
 Melumad wrote a melody for the comet that she arranged in different variations.
 She was able to develop recurring motifs for the main characters, including Pike, Spock, Number One, Uhura, and M'Benga.
 She also wrote a love theme for Spock and T'Pring, which she found unusual to write because of the lack of emotion shown by the two characters.
 Melumad included the theremin in music for their scenes.
-Myers and Goldsman asked for the opening of the first episode to have "cold" music that was unlike other Star Trek projects, to highlight Pike's state of mind.
+Myers and Goldsman asked for the opening of the first episode to have cold music that was unlike other Star Trek projects, to highlight Pike's state of mind.
 Melumad used piano for this, and contrasted it with Pike's theme at the end of the episode which "embodies hope and acceptance".

 Melumad reprised Gerald Fried's original fighting music from "Amok Time" during Spock's dream sequence in "Spock Amok", and Fred Steiner's theme for the Romulans from "Balance of Terror" in the finale.
 Jeff Russo, who composed the series' main theme, provided reference material from The Original Series.
 Melumad had been recording her music for several months at the Eastwood Scoring Stage at Warner Bros.
 Studios in California by February 2022.
-A 36 or 37 person orchestra, similar to the one used for The Next Generation but smaller than those from Discovery and Picard, was recorded together under COVID-19 safety protocols.
+A 36 or 37 person orchestra, closer to the one used for The Next Generation than the larger ones for Discovery and Picard, was recorded under COVID-19 safety protocols.
+A soundtrack album featuring selections from Melumad's score as well as Russo's main theme and end credits track was released digitally by Lakeshore Records on April 28, 2023.
+All music by Nami Melumad except where noted: